shells-sh/TeaScript.sh/API_REFERENCE.md

 | `S` | `static` |
 | `v` | Value, e.g. marking a type as being a value type or a variable as containing a value |

-#### 🐞 Error Overhead

-Please do not rely on errors, e.g. calling `getComment [type] [field]` when the type or field may not exist.

-Instead, check that type and field `exists` first.

-Note: every `reflection` function _does include the overhead of checking if the relevant type/field/method/param exists_.

-However, in error conditions when the type/field/method/param does not exist, we perform a `$(reflection types getName [type])` subshell to get the original name of the type or method for user friendliness.
-DO NOT RELY ON THIS IN HOT PATH CODE please :)

-> _Originally, we did not include the overhead of checking that types/fields/etc exist in each `reflection` method but it was not worth the sometimes hard to debug resulting bugs_

 #### TeaScript use of BASH arrays

 BASH 4.0 introduces associative arrays.